-This report consists of data provided by St. Olaf to the Minnesota Office of Higher Education for inclusion in an annual statewide report (the statewide report should be available in December and will be linked immediately below once it is published).
+This report consists of data provided by St. Olaf to the Minnesota Office of Higher Education for inclusion in an annual statewide report (linked immediately below).
 St. Olaf’s report includes the number of incidents of sexual assault reported to the college in the previous calendar year, how many of these reports resulted in a formal investigation, and what the outcomes were.
 The state’s report does not present all the college’s data in detail because of the relatively small number of St. Olaf cases; however, the college’s own report presents all the data provided to the state.

 This report was prepared by the Minnesota Office of Higher Education using the statistics St. Olaf submitted for its institutional Sexual Assault Data Report (linked immediately above), along with similar statistics from all other Minnesota colleges and universities.
 It focuses on reports received and institutional responses in the previous calendar year.